 At the Royal Academy Exhibition in London, Whistler exhibited The Little White Girl, showing his Irish mistress and model, Joanna Hiffernan, in a simple white gown.
 Hung near Millais’ Esther, it did not fare well by contrast; one critic wrote that Whistler made “the most bizarre of bipeds” of all his models.
 His other pictures there, The Golden Screen and Old Battersea Bridge, received praise for their “subtle beauty of color” and “almost mystical delicacy of tone.”
 But one critic dismissed Whistler as “half a great artist” and another sniffed that he “lives in intimate communion with fantasy.”

 Whistler and Jo joined Courbet, in the late summer and fall of 1865, in Trouville, a fishing village on the Normandy coast which had become a fashionable resort.
-Courbet had exhibited two scandal-free paintings in the 1865 Salon: a landscape and a portrait, which nevertheless were disliked by the critics.
+Courbet had exhibited two scandal-free paintings in the Salon of 1865: a landscape and a portrait, which nevertheless were disliked by the critics.
 The landscape, The Black Stream, was purchased by the Comte de Nieuwerkerke for the collection of Napolean III.
 Courbet spent three months in Trouville – painting portraits of rich vacationers such as Countess Károlyi, the wife of a Hungarian diplomat.
 Along with Whistler and the cocky twenty-four-year old artist, Claude Monet (1840 – 1926), Courbet also painted outdoors, capturing the changing light, color and atmosphere with his series of seascapes.

 No such peace – or acclaim despite public animosity – was to be had for Édouard Manet.
-At the 1865 Salon, he showed Jesus Mocked by the Soldiers, which offended many by its unidealized figure of Christ, and Olympia, a painting which required guards to protect it from the hostility of the crowds.
+At the Salon in 1865, he showed Jesus Mocked by the Soldiers, which offended many by its unidealized figure of Christ, and Olympia, a painting which required guards to protect it from the hostility of the crowds.
 One critic observed that “Art sunk so low doesn’t even deserve reproach.”
 Manet was openly mocked in the streets, despised personally for both these pictures.
 A celebrated painting master at l’École des Beaux-Arts forbade his students to mention Manet’s name.
 Devastated, saying, “I’ve never been through anything like it,” Manet left for Spain in August.
 His great friend, the poet, writer and art critic Charles Baudelaire (1821 – 1867), wrote to Manet, “It’s really stupid that you should get so worked up.
 You’re laughed at, your merits are not appreciated.
 So what?
 Do you think you’re the first man to be in that position?”

 Tissot, in contrast to his friends Degas, Whistler and Manet, had found acceptance in a circle beyond the Salon, the critics, or intellectual rebels: he had found an entrée to the French aristocracy and was commissioned to paint The Marquis and the Marquise de Miramon and their children [René de Cassagne de Beaufort, Marquis de Miramon (1835-1882), his wife, née Thérèse Feuillant (1836-1912), and their first two children, Geneviève and Léon on the terrace of the château de Paulhac in Auvergne].
 Tissot depicted them outdoors, as an informal, affectionate family in the English-style elegance of a Thomas Gainsborough (1727 – 1788) or a Joshua Reynolds portrait (1723 – 1792).
 This painting served as Tissot’s calling card to the lucrative market for Society portraiture.